DimitriGeelen/german-transcriber-app/README.md

     *   **Windows:** Download from the official ffmpeg website or use a package manager like Chocolatey (`choco install ffmpeg`).
     *   Verify installation with `ffmpeg -version`.
 5.  **`rustc` (Rust compiler):** May be required during the installation of the `tokenizers` dependency (part of `openai-whisper`).
 If `pip install` fails related to `tokenizers`, install Rust from <https://rustup.rs/>.
+6.  **[NEW] PyTorch:** Required by both Whisper and SpeechBrain. `pip install -r requirements.txt` should handle this.
+Ensure you have a compatible version, especially if using a GPU (install the CUDA version if applicable).
+See <https://pytorch.org/>.
+7.  **[NEW] (Optional but Recommended for Diarization) Git LFS:** SpeechBrain might use Git LFS to download model files.
+Install it if you encounter download issues related to LFS during the first run: <https://git-lfs.com/>.

 ## Setup & Installation